Industrial America and the Progressive Era – 1876-1929

 The Haymarket Riot

-1886 – Haymarket Riot in Chicago Illinois.
-It began as a peaceful rally in support of workers striking for an eight-hour workday, but when an unknown person threw a dynamite bomb at the police, all hell broke loose and the ensuing gunfire resulted in the deaths of seven police officers and at least four civilians.
+1886 – The Haymarket Riot occurred in Chicago, Illinois.
+It began as a peaceful rally in support of workers striking for an eight-hour workday, but when an unknown person threw a dynamite bomb at the police, all hell broke loose, and the ensuing gunfire resulted in the deaths of seven police officers and at least four civilians.
 Dozens more were wounded.

 The American Federation of Labor was founded in Columbus, Ohio.

-1887 – Congress creates the Interstate Commerce Commission to regulate railroads.
-Later it was expanded to also regulate trucking to ensure fair rates and to regulate other aspects of common carriers, including interstate bus lines and telephone companies.
+1887 – Congress created the Interstate Commerce Commission to regulate railroads.
+Later, it was expanded to regulate trucking to ensure fair rates and other aspects of common carriers, including interstate bus lines and telephone companies.

 Dawes Act